Feature-Based Interpretable Surrogates for Optimization: Introduction

 \subsection{Contribution and Structure}

 In this paper, we address the research question of how to obtain interpretable surrogates for optimization and introduce a novel feature-based framework for deriving such optimization rules.
-While the approach in~\cite{GOERIGK20231312} seeks to find surrogates that map cost parameters to solutions, we instead propose mapping instance \textit{features} to solution \textit{features}.
+While the solution-based approach seeks to find surrogates that map cost parameters to solutions, we instead propose mapping instance \textit{features} to solution \textit{features}.
+An instance feature can include not only parameters of the given optimization problem but also contextual data.
 Given solution features can be regarded as a meta-solution, i.e., a representative for a set of feasible solutions for the optimization problem.
 We therefore extend the flexibility of the setting, thus resulting in better solutions for the decision-maker.
 We also give insights into the question of how high the cost of enforcing interpretability in optimization is through a computational study.

 Our feature-based framework brings several further impacts: (i) It is easier to explain a meta-solution as we only need to describe the key features corresponding to the solution set instead of an individual solution.
 Furthermore, features are of a smaller dimension and thus are easier to describe.
 This will strengthen the acceptance of managerial decisions. (ii) Using general instance features, rather than only working with coefficients in the objective function, expands the range of problems the framework can cope with.
 In particular, by using instance and solution features, the dimension of the underlying problem no longer needs to be fixed.
-The domain now can depend on the instance features and hence, the framework can be applied to more general settings. (iii) By providing meta-solutions, we assume that a user is able to identify the specifics of the preferred solution, giving credit to his or her domain knowledge.
+The domain now can depend on the instance features, and hence, the framework can be applied to more general settings. (iii) By providing meta-solutions, we assume that a user is able to identify the specifics of the preferred solution, giving credit to his or her domain knowledge.
 Additionally, but somewhat contrarily, the optimization rule can be provided to a stakeholder as an argument for why the current solution was implemented. (iv) From a managerial perspective, providing a meta-solution rather than a specific solution allows the planner greater flexibility in demonstrating that the implemented solution aligns with pre-established rules.
 However, this approach somewhat calls for ensuring that meta-solutions remain as general as possible to accommodate various interpretations and implementations.